Assessment of the proper functioning of the pelvic floor muscles is often overlooked.

 Help Your Patients

 In summary, please consider sending your patients to a therapist who is trained to treat the pelvic floor muscles and addresses it from a whole body perspective.
 You will become their hero as it will address an over looked and important area of the body.
 You have nothing to lose and your patient has so much she can gain… like getting her life back.
+The therapists at Verde Valley Myofascial Release have specialized training for treatment of the male and female pelvic floor.
+Find out what it feels like to have your pelvic floor working properly.

 Jody Hendryx, PT